U82146510/node-ScalpAI-bot/README.md

-1. Create the project folder and navigate into it: mkdir ScalpAI && cd ScalpAI touch .env inside ".env" create a variable in the following format: bot_token=your_telegram_token
+1. Create the project folder and navigate into it: mkdir ScalpAI && cd ScalpAI

+2. Create the .env file:
+   touch .env

+3. Inside the ".env" file, add the following variable: bot_token=your_telegram_token

-3. Install the dependencies:
+4. Install the dependencies:
    npm install

-4. Start the application:
+5. Start the application:
    ts-node src/app.ts